Aldinga

 Health performance in Aldinga is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover is very low at approximately 47% of the total population (~7,973 people), compared to the national average of 55.3%.
-The most common medical conditions in the area are mental health issues and arthritis, impacting 10.2 and 9.5% of residents respectively.
-Sixty-four point one percent of residents declared themselves completely clear of medical ailments, compared to 62.9% across Greater Adelaide.
-Twenty point zero percent of residents are aged 65 and over (3,381 people).
-Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.
+The most common medical conditions are mental health issues and arthritis, impacting 10.2% and 9.5% of residents respectively.
+Conversely, 64.1% of residents declare themselves completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
+Working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 20.7% of residents aged 65 and over (3,627 people), higher than the 19.3% in Greater Adelaide.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health